lkreidberg/batman/docs/tutorial.rst

 Limb darkening options
 ----------------------
-The ``batman`` package currently supports the following limb darkening options: "nonlinear", "quadratic", "linear", and "uniform".
-The limb darkening options assume the following form for the stellar intensity profile:
+The ``batman`` package currently supports the following pre-defined limb darkening options: "uniform", "linear", "quadratic", and "nonlinear".
+These options assume the following form for the stellar intensity profile:

 .. math::